S-Corp Attorney

 S-Corp Election Timing

-The S-Corp election must be filed by March 15 to be effective for the current tax year.
-Missing the deadline means another year in the wrong structure.
-Delina advises on timing and handles the IRS Form 2553 filing.
+The federal election generally must be filed within two months and 15 days of the start of the tax year, or anytime in the prior year.
+Miss it and you spend another year in the wrong structure.
+Delina advises on timing and handles the IRS Form 2553 filing, including late-election relief where there is reasonable cause.

 California-Specific Tax Modeling

-California imposes a 1.5% franchise tax on S-Corp net income in addition to federal obligations.
-The state breakeven point is different from the federal breakeven.
+California imposes a 1.5% franchise tax on S-Corp net income, with an $800 minimum, on top of federal obligations.
+The state breakeven is higher than the federal one.
 Delina models the actual numbers for your income level before recommending the election.

 What most people want to know.